-If you’re charged with driving under the influence (DUI), known as an OVI (Operating a Vehicle Under the Influence of Alcohol or Drugs) in Ohio, the attorneys at Makridis Law Firm can help you navigate your case and get you the results you deserve.
+If you’re charged with driving under the influence (DUI), known as an OVI (Operating a Vehicle Under the Influence of Alcohol or Drugs) in Ohio, the attorneys at Makridis Law Firm can help answer all of your frequently asked questions and help get you the results you deserve.

 FAQ: DUI / OVI Frequently Asked Questions

 What penalties do I face if I am convicted of DUI / OVI?

 Whether it's your 1st or 4th conviction, please see our DUI / OVI penalties page for all potential penalties you might face, if convicted.
 To avoid these penalties contact a DUI lawyer today.
 Call 330.394.1587.

 What's the worst case scenario after I am arrested for DUI / OVI?

 This really depends on the facts of your case, the prosecutor handling your case, and the judge.
 People hear horror stories about lives being ruined because of an OVI conviction, which can make facing these charges even more nerve-wracking than they already are.
 But, an experienced DUI / OVI lawyer can review all of the different factors that surround your case and present the best possible strategy to resolve your case in a favorable way.
 Call 330.394.1587 today to find out how we may be able to help.

 Do I have to consent to field sobriety tests?

 No. You must exit your vehicle if the police ask you to do so, but field sobriety tests are completely voluntary.
 Do not let the police make you feel as though you need to comply.
 In fact, you should NEVER agree to perform field sobriety tests.
 They are balancing tests that all people fail (regardless of impairment), because they are very specific, hard to follow, and very difficult to perform.
 For more information on how to handle this situation, click here.

 Can I be convicted of DUI / OVI if I refuse to take the breath, urine or blood test?